course-details-portlet

 Further on evaluation

 There will be no resit exam in this course.
-All elements of the portfolio must be retaken on the next ordinary exam.
-Approved mandatory assignments are valid for later, unless there are significant changes to the course.
+All elements of the exam must be retaken on the next ordinary exam.
+Approved mandatory assignments remain valid for later.

 Course materials

-A list of course material will be available at the beginning of the course.
+A list of course material - primarily based on academic articles - will be provided at the beginning of the course.

 Subject areas